zenithlee/OpenWorld/README.md

 Run OpenWorldMinimum to show basic login flow
 Run OpenWorld to get a basic 3D browser, with crafting.
 Use this as a starting point for new browsers.

+## Architecture
+The Massive2 dll is the engine.
+It handles syncing the world with the server and the front-end.
+OpenWorld is a 3D universe browser and builder powered by the Massive2 dll.

 ## *Loading Terrain*
 Using Bing-type tiles